 Dionne Canterbury joined CMS in 2013 as a primary assistant and also coordinates our nap program for primary half-day students.
 She is a certified Kindermusik educator and brings music to our primary students every day.
 She earned her bachelor’s degree from the University of Charleston and has been a choir member or soloist in womanSong, OPUS and the Charleston Light Opera Guild.
 Ms. Dionne is also the children’s choir director at Village Chapel Presbyterian Church.

 Caitlin Brash is our elementary lead guide.
 She holds a Bachelor of Science in Natural Resource Conservation from Virginia Tech.
-Caitlin will attain her Elementary Montessori certificate in October 2015 through the Center for Guided Montessori Studies.
+Caitlin received her Elementary Montessori certification through the Center for Guided Montessori Studies.
 An avid outdoors-woman, she moved to Fayetteville, WV, to be closer to rock climbing and to enjoy nature.
 Caitlin hopes to share her love of nature and respect for the environment with her students.

 Rachel Hicks is a teaching assistant in our elementary classroom.
 She holds a masters of arts in English from Marshall University.
 Rachel has taught creative writing to children ages 10-16 and also taught English Composition I & II at WV State University.
 She also has experience working in the editing, book publishing and small press fields.
 She hopes to spread her love of reading and writing to students, showing them the importance of these subjects and how it can enrich their lives.
 She completed the Montessori Fundamentals course offered by The Center for Guided Montessori Studies.
 Rachel joined the staff of CMS in 2013.